Mayo Clinic Care Network Content

 Before you buy

-When looking for a hearing aid, explore your options to understand what type of hearing aid will work best for you.
+When looking for a hearing aid, learn about your choices to know what type of hearing aid will work best for you.
 Also:

 • Think about future needs.
-Ask whether the hearing aid you've chosen is capable of increased power so that it will still be useful if your hearing loss gets worse.
-Hearing aids do not function indefinitely, but they should last about five years.
+Ask whether you can raise the power of the hearing aid you get.
+Then you can still use it if your hearing loss gets worse.
+Hearing aids don't work forever, but they should last about five years.

 • Check for a warranty.
-Make sure the hearing aid includes a warranty that covers parts and labor for a specified period.
-Some dispensers may include office visits or professional services in the warranty.
+Make sure the warranty covers parts and labor for a certain period in case something goes wrong with your hearing aid.
+Some audiologists may include office visits or professional services in the warranty.
+Ask if you can add time to the warranty period.

-Some private insurance policies cover part or all of the cost of hearing aids — check your policy to be sure.
+Some private insurance policies cover part or all the cost of hearing aids.
+Check your policy to be sure.
 Medicare doesn't cover the cost of hearing aids for adults.
-In many states, private insurers are required to pay for hearing aids for children.
-Medical assistance covers hearing aids in most states.
-If you're a veteran, you may be able to get your hearing aid at no cost through the U.S. Department of Veterans Affairs (VA).
+In many states, private insurers must pay for hearing aids for children.